maximumpeaches/Interview/src/com/company/how_to_prepare_for_interviews.md

   example, and write down the variables and update their state as you go along.
 * To be honest on Leetcode I don't clarify every problem before I begin, or debug by hand, because it would take too long.
   It seems to be okay, but I just have practiced that way a few times and would do so in a real interview.
+* When preparing for specific companies, be sure to access the list of questions for that company here: https://leetcode.com/company/google/ rather than by going to the main problemset page and selecting the Google tag like this: https://leetcode.com/problemset/all/?companySlugs=google&page=1&sorting=W3sic29ydE9yZGVyIjoiREVTQ0VORElORyIsIm9yZGVyQnkiOiJGUkVRVUVOQ1kifV0%3D
+  The reason is that when you do the latter, the frequency ranking is frequency across all companies, whereas you want the frequency across just the specific company you're preparing for.
+This is tricky so be careful!

 How to prepare for system design:
 * System design is actually pretty easy to prep for, even though people often make it sound challenging to prepare for.